If you have some bit of West Virginia

 comments: Why did you delete the last part of my post about Oak Glen?
 It was not trash talk.
 I have seen far worse posted on this site.
 In fact if you knew ... (more stuff deleted).

 Editor's note: Well, I guess its strictly a judgement call as to what goes and what stays.
-After the recent MEXICANO fiasco, perhaps I'm
+After the recent MEXICANO fiasco, perhaps I'm being a little extra conservative with the posts.

 In answer to your question, the part of your post which was deleted